-4.9 Missing child procedures
+4.9 Absent or Missing child procedures

-- 4.9.1 All staff are informed of the separate procedure to be used for searching for, and if necessary, reporting, any pupil missing from school.
-The procedure includes the requirement to record any incident, the action taken and the reasons given by the pupil for being missing. - 4.9.2 The School will inform Westminster Children's Services of any pupil who fails to attend School regularly or has been absent without the School's permission for a continuous period of 10 school days or more.
-The School will also inform Westminster Children's Services within five days when a pupil's name is removed or added to the admission register, other than where pupils are entering Pre-Reception in September or leaving at the end of Year 8.
+- 4.9.1 All staff are informed of the separate procedure to be used for searching for, and if necessary, reporting, any child missing or absent from school.
+The procedure includes the requirement to record any incident, the action taken and the reasons given by the child for being missing. - 4.9.2 The School will inform Westminster Children's Services of any pupil who fails to attend School regularly or has been absent without the School's permission for a continuous period of 10 school days or more.
+The School will also inform Westminster Children's Services within five days when a child's name is removed or added to the admission register, other than where children are entering Pre-Reception in September or leaving at the end of Year 8.